skip to main |

 There are a wide range of styles of puppetry but whatever the style, the puppeteer's role is to manipulate the physical object in such a manner that the audience believes the object is imbued with life.
 In some instances the persona of the puppeteer is also an important feature.

-actor and a playwright.
+The relationship between the puppeteer and the puppet-maker is often assumed to be similar to that between an actor and a playwright.
 This may be so, but one of the characteristics of puppetry is that very often the puppeteer assumes the joint roles of puppet-maker, director, designer, writer and performer.
 In this case a puppeteer is a more complete theatre practitioner than is the case within other theatre forms.

 "Puppetry is a highly effective and dynamically creative means of exploring the richness of interpersonal communication.
 By its very nature, puppetry concentrates on the puppet rather than the puppeteer.
 This provides a safety zone for the puppeteer and allows for exploration of unlimited themes through a safe and non-threatening environment for communication."
+[1]Puppetry is a live medium and this distinguishes it from animation in which animators make a puppet appear to move by using a stop motion film technique in which the puppet is moved tiny fractions between each frame.

 Múa rối nước is Vietnamese water puppetry.
 Múa rối nước literally means "puppets that dance on water."
 The tradition dates back as far as the tenth century when it originated in the Red River Delta area of northern Vietnam.